-(This is me dressed up as my Mom for Trick or Treat one year)
+(This is me dressed up like my Mom for Trick or Treat one year)

 4).
 Be smart with your money.

 While my Dad studied finance, among other things, I still turn to my Mom for money-savings tips!
 If you think that I am a good saver, you should see my Mom.
-She & my Dad live debt free & mortgage free in a beautiful home on the lake.
-They have several classic cars (mustang, corvette, BMW…), a boat, a jet ski… and it is all because they saved when they were younger.
+She & my Dad live debt-free & mortgage-free in a beautiful home on the lake.
+They have the lifestyle that they want because they saved when they were younger.

 They have always watched their money (similar to what Dave Ramsey talks about… but much before Dave Ramsey type programs were even popular!)
 They didn’t buy things that they couldn’t afford and they lived below their means, to be able to save.

 My Mom only shops the sale racks, she buys things on clearance (even though they can afford more, she watches what they spend and I’m sure she always will).
-She doesn’t waste.
-Like I said, she is a generous person (see # 3) and I think that those things come full circle.
+She doesn’t waste it.
+As I said, she is a generous person and I think that those things come full circle.